svbutko/react-native-template-strong/website/docs/navigation/pages.md

 Pages are defined as the object which contains page names as parameters which are objects with `name` and `id`.

-Here besides pages itself you add modals, overlays and other components which will be registered in navigation (i.e. `Navigation.registerComponent`).
+Here besides pages itself you add modals, overlays and other components which will be registered in navigation (i.e. `registerNavigationComponent`).

+`registerNavigationComponent` - shorthand function to simplify registration of a page.

 Such examples are `toast` and `datePicker` properties of `Pages`.